awsdocs/aws-cdk-guide/v2/apps.md

 In this phase, the AWS CDK Toolkit takes the deployment artifacts cloud assembly produced by the synthesis phase and deploys it to an AWS environment\.
 It uploads assets to Amazon S3 and Amazon ECR, or wherever they need to go\.
 Then, it starts an AWS CloudFormation deployment to deploy the application and create the resources\.

 By the time the AWS CloudFormation deployment phase \(step 5\) starts, your AWS CDK app has already finished and exited\.
 This has the following implications:
++ The AWS CDK app can't respond to events that happen during deployment, such as a resource being created or the whole deployment finishing\.
+To run code during the deployment phase, you must inject it into the AWS CloudFormation template as a [custom resource](cfn_layer.md#develop-customize-custom)\.
+For more information about adding a custom resource to your app, see the [AWS CloudFormation module](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudformation-readme.html), or the [custom\-resource](https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/custom-resource/) example\.
++ The AWS CDK app might have to work with values that can't be known at the time it runs\.
+For example, if the AWS CDK app defines an Amazon S3 bucket with an automatically generated name, and you retrieve the `bucket.bucketName` \(Python: `bucket_name`\) attribute, that value is not the name of the deployed bucket\.
+Instead, you get a `Token` value\.
+To determine whether a particular value is available, call `cdk.isUnresolved(value)` \(Python: `is_unresolved`\)\.
+See [Tokens](tokens.md) for details\.

 ### Cloud assemblies<a name="apps_cloud_assembly"></a>